-Welcome to the May 15th edition of the 2022 Fantasy Baseball Prospect Rankings.
+Welcome to the September 15th edition of the 2022 Fantasy Baseball Prospect Rankings.

 During the season the prospect rankings are updated on the 15th and 30th of each month.